Donation of Pepin: Final agreement

 The treaty officially conferred upon the pope the territories belonging to Ravenna, even cities such as Forlì with their hinterlands, the Lombard conquests in the Romagna and in the Duchy of Spoleto and Benevento, and the Pentapolis (the "five cities" of Rimini, Pesaro, Fano, Senigallia and Ancona).
 Narni and Ceccano were former papal territories.
 The territories specified in the treaty of 756 had belonged to the Roman Empire.
 Envoys of the Empire met Pepin in Pavia and offered him a large sum of money to restore the lands to the Empire, but he refused, saying that they belonged to St Peter and the Roman church.
 The boundaries of the grant to the Pope can only be approximated, since the text of the treaty has not survived.
 It is possible that the boundaries were the same as those in a previous Imperial–Lombard treaty.
 Abbot Fulrad was charged with collecting the keys of the cities to be handed over and depositing them along with the written agreement on the tomb of St Peter.

 The Donations made the Pope a temporal ruler for the first time.
 This strip of territory extended diagonally across Italy from the Tyrrhenian to the Adriatic Sea.
 Over these extensive and mountainous territories the medieval Popes were unable to exercise effective sovereignty, given the pressures of the times.

 Charlemagne

-In 774 Pepin's son Charlemagne visited Rome and again confirmed and reasserted the Donation.
-Some later chronicles falsely claimed that he also expanded them, granting Tuscany, Emilia, Venice and Corsica.
+The relationship between Charlemagne, the Carolingians, and the papacy was also developing around the time of the Donation.
+Bertrada, wife of Pippin III, utilized her young son Charles, later known as Charlemagne, to maintain the peace established with the Lombards.
+She arranged for Charlemagne's marriage to a daughter of the Lombard king Desiderius.
+Pope Stephen II was against this match, but Bertrada reassured the pope that the pairing would not harm the Frankish relationship with Rome, St. Peter's see, or the pope's status.
+However, for reasons unknown, Charles reneged on his agreement to marry the Lombard princess.
+The rejection of his daughter humiliated Desiderius and strengthened the Franco-Papal alliance on the "more traditional anti-Lombard terms."

+When Charlemagne came to power in 771, he continued to protect St. Peter's see by invading Rome.
+In 773, Pope Hadrian I requested assistance against the Lombards just like Pope Stephen had years a few decades earlier.
+Charlemagne came to the aid of the pope in 774 and besieged the Lombard capital, Pavia.
+After his successful conquest of the Lombards, which added Italy from the Alps to Rome to the Carolingian kingdom, Charlemagne received the title of King of the Lombards once their prior king, Desiderius, had surrendered.
+Charlemagne was different from his father or other Frankish kings in that he claimed to be both secular and spiritual lord of his domains, unlike other rulers who kept these designations separate.